paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-027-national-trails-system.md

 ### Statutory Notes

 #### References in Text
-The Land and Water Conservation Fund Act (78 Stat.
-897), as amended, referred to in subsec. (a)(1), probably means the Land and Water Conservation Fund Act of 1965, Pub.
-L. 88–578, Sept.
-3, 1964, 78 Stat.
-897, as amended, which is classified generally to part B (§ 460l–4 et seq.) of subchapter LXIX of chapter 1 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under section 460l–4 of this title and Tables.

 Public Law 95–42 (91 Stat.
 211), referred to in subsec. (b), is Pub.
 L. 95–42, June 10, 1977, 91 Stat.
-210, which, to the extent classified to the Code, amended sections 460l–5, 460l–7, and 460l–9 of this title.
-Section 1, clause 2 of said Act amended section 460l–7 of this title.
+210, which, to the extent classified to the Code, amended former sections 460l–5, 460l–7, and 460l–9 of this title.
+Section 1, clause 2 of said Act amended former section 460l–7 of this title.
 For complete classification of this Act to the Code, see Tables.

 #### Amendments
+2014—Subsec. (a)(1).
+Pub.
+L. 113–287 substituted “chapter 2003 of title 54” for “the Land and Water Conservation Fund Act (78 Stat.
+897), as amended”.

 2009—Subsec. (c).
 Pub.
 L. 111–11 added subsec. (c) and struck out former subsec. (c) which appropriated such sums as necessary to implement the provisions of this chapter relating to the trails designated by [section 1244(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section1244/a&num=0&edition=prelim).

 2004—Subsec. (c)(1).
 Pub.
 L. 108–352 substituted “the Ice Age” for “The Ice Age”.